dragonwolfsp/dotfiles/AppData/Roaming/nvda/addons/nao/doc/en/readme.md

 * NVDA compatibility: 2019.3 and beyond

 Nao (NVDA Advanced OCR) is an addon that improves the standard OCR capabilities that NVDA provides on modern Windows versions.
-While NVDA standard command uses Windows OCR to recognize the screen, NAO is able to make the OCR on files saved on your hard drive or USB devices.
+While NVDA standard command uses Windows OCR to recognize the screen, NAO is able to make the OCR on files saved on your hard drive or USB devices or attached to e-mails.
 Use NVDA-Shift-R to recognize any sorts of images and pdf!
 Simply put the focus / cursor on the file you desire, don't open it, but hit NVDA-Shift-r.
 The document will be recognized and a simple text window will appear, allowing you to read the entire content, save it, find text or copy content to clipboard.